marcua/ayb/README.md

 ```

-### Running the client
+### Running a client
-Once the server is running, you can set its URL as an environment variable called `AYB_SERVER_URL`, register a user (in this case, `marcua`), create a database `marcua/test.sqlite`, and issue SQL as your heart pleases.
+Once the server is running, you can set its URL as an environment variable called `AYB_SERVER_URL`, register a user (in this case, `marcua`), create a database `marcua/test.sqlite`, and issue SQL as you like.
 Here's how to do that at the command line:

 ```bash
 $ export AYB_SERVER_URL=http://127.0.0.1:5433